 Tiimo is an app designed to improve independence and provide structure to routines.
 A visual support that is particularly helpful to those with autism and / or ADHD.
-We have been using Tiimo for around 3 months now and are finding it really helpful.
+We have been using Tiimo for a while now and are finding it really helpful.

 Tiimo is designed for use with a smartwatch or smartphone.
 It is essentially a calendar / schedule that you can customise with your daily activities and routines.
 The app is used throughout the day to help focus on the current activity.
 It also supports independence to move on to the next activity.

 I am collaborating with Tiimo as a Tiimo Ambassador.
 Tiimo have gifted me 1 year’s free access to the app and I have agreed to share my experience.
-In addition I may recieve compensation for my time and a small commission for sign ups using my code (below).
+In addition I may recieve compensation for my time.
 However all words and opinions are my own.
 I am choosing to work with Tiimo as I am a big fan of visual supports.

 My two boys have just turned 4 & 6 and are both autistic.
 They each have communication difficulties and visual aids are really important.
 Whilst they are not ready to use Tiimo independently, I can see how using it with a smartwatch in future would be a massive benefit.
 In the meantime we are mainly using it on my smartphone and occasionally a tablet.